 Databricks Unity Catalog provides a powerful governance layer across all data assets in your lakehouse.
-However, when working with Unity Catalog, one of the most common challenges users face is access errors, especially the USE CATALOG
+However, when working with Unity Catalog, one of the most common challenges users face is access errors, especially the USE CATALOG or USE SCHEMA permission issues.

 In this blog post, we’ll walk through: